 Tigers are generally orange with black stripes although it's common to get tigers with white and sandy coloured markings.
-The white tiger tiger is a rare type of tiger, with bright white fur and black stripes, these tigers occur from a genetic mutation when in the mother tiger's womb.
-It is not certain that these white tigers tigers will produce white offspring, many white tigers tigers have been known to produce orange cubs.
+The white tiger is a rare type of tiger, with bright white fur and black stripes, these tigers occur from a genetic mutation when in the mother tiger's womb.
+It is not certain that these white tigers will produce white offspring, many white tigers have been known to produce orange cubs.

 Today the tiger is a near endangered species with only a handful still roaming the Asian jungles.
 The tiger is still a completely dominant predator in it's environment particularly due to their extreme power, and ability to run, swim, jump and climb trees very effectively.